Welcome to the Pentagon Ski Club!

 Optional cancellation coverage is available at extra cost.
 Click on the links above [not yet available as of 5/7/19] for a flyer describing the cost and benefits of the options for each trip.
 Note that the "Cancel for Any Reason" option must be purchased within 14 days of paying your initial deposit on your trip.

 Special Note on Trips to Canada

-Effective with our 2018-2019 ski trips, we're now including insurance coverage for our ski trips to Canada.
+We're now including insurance coverage for our ski trips to Canada.
 Previously, the prevailing wisdom had been that emergency medical insurance

 wasn't needed for in Canada, the thought being that evacuation/repatriation risks were much less than in Europe and that your normal

 experience has shown that medical services within Canada typically